NOAA-EDAB/Rpath/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html